gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - The `LanguageBasePlugin` no longer applies the full component model.
 - The `@LanguageType` annotation implicitly applies only the `LanguageBasePlugin`.
 - The `@BinaryType` annotation implicitly applies only the `BinaryBasePlugin`.
+- Property names extraction now follows the JavaBean specification and allows getters like `getcCompiler()` to produce a `cCompiler` property.

 ### TestKit indicates compatibility for target Gradle version